Finding life insurance after age 75 can feel impossible. You may even wonder if you should buy it. Do seniors really need life insurance?

 It also depends on if you take a guaranteed life insurance policy (no medical questions) or a simplified life insurance policy (you answer a handful of medical questions).
 The more information you give an insurance company, the less your policy may cost (if you qualify).

 If you’re reading this, you’re likely over 75, but if you’re under 80, you’ll get lower premiums than if you were trying to secure a policy over 80.

 80 years old is the cutoff for most insurance companies.
 Any company that offers life insurance over 80 charges much higher premiums because of the higher risk of an immediate payout.

 The Insurance Company

 Every insurance company charges different premiums.
-Some are known for low or competitive premiums, and others are known for their high costs but rare policies that you can’t find elsewhere.
+Some are known for low or competitive premiums, others for their high costs but rare policies you can’t find elsewhere.

 For example, Mutual of Omaha is known for low life insurance premiums for seniors over 75.
-In contrast, AIG is known for higher premiums, but they offer guaranteed coverage which means you don’t even have to answer medical questions to get covered.
+In contrast, AIG is known for higher premiums, but they offer guaranteed coverage, so you don’t have to answer medical questions to get covered.